neelkurupassery/AR-Gallery/README.md

  Within the Unity Hub, you should first "Add Project", and select the AR Gallery Folder.
 Then once Vuforia is imported, click "Play".

+Limitations include lighting affecting the angles at which the images are recognized, and the button functionality depending on the angle of the camera.
+The code works best when one is directly facing the object.